Exopy/exopy/docs/source/dev_guide/glossary.rst

 In order to load the plugin you want to add to Ecpy the application needs a way to detect it.
-To do so at start up Ecpy scan installed python packages looking for the the following entry point : 'ecpy_package_extension', which must point to a function taking  no arguments.
+To do so at start up Ecpy scan installed python packages looking for the the following setuptools entry point : 'ecpy_package_extension', which must point  to a function taking  no arguments.
 This function must return an iterable of manifests which will be registered.

 This means that whatever you want to contribute to Ecpy you must make it an installable python package.
 The Ecpy organisation on `Github`_ has a dummy repository that you can use as a template when creating your own package.
-It has the basic structure you need, you simply need to change the name of the package (in setup.py and the folder) and create make the bootstrap function found in the __init__.py file of the package return the manifest you want to register.
+It has the basic structure you need, you simply need to change the name of the package (in setup.py and the folder) and make the bootstrap function found in the __init__.py file of the package return the manifests you want to register.
 Once this is done the easiest way to work is to install your package in development mode by running from the command line (from the directory of the setup.py file) the following command :